hashicorp/design-system/website/docs/components/text/partials/code/how-to-use.md

 The `Text` component is a **code-only** component used to apply specific predefined HDS typographic styles to a block of text or content.

-The equivalent if Figma is not a component, but a set of [typographic Figma styles](https://www.figma.com/file/oQsMzMMnynfPWpMEt91OpH/HDS-Product---Foundations?type=design&node-id=1262-9192).
+The equivalent in Figma is not a component, but a set of [typographic Figma styles](https://www.figma.com/file/oQsMzMMnynfPWpMEt91OpH/HDS-Product---Foundations?type=design&node-id=1262-9192).

 ## How to use this component

-The “base” `Text` component is specialized in three different variants–the ones actually used by the consumers–with a one-to-one association between the namespace (eg. `::Display`) and the [corresponding style in Figma](https://www.figma.com/file/oQsMzMMnynfPWpMEt91OpH/HDS-Product---Foundations?type=design&node-id=1262-9192&mode=design).
+The `Text` component is available in three different variants with a one-to-one association between the namespace (eg. `::Display`) and the [corresponding style in Figma](https://www.figma.com/file/oQsMzMMnynfPWpMEt91OpH/HDS-Product---Foundations?type=design&node-id=1262-9192&mode=design).

 ```handlebars
 <Hds::Text::Display>Text as "Display" variant</Hds::Text::Display>